naturemed/naturemed.github.io/pages/epa/000_template/epa_subjective.md

 - Gender identity
   - Transgender, non-binary, genderqueer, and gender non-conforming
   - Trans 101
-    {% include rationale.html content= 'Patients may have different terms for their genitalia - ask!<br>Pronouns are important for charting and establishing patient trust.
-Pronouns reflect how we perceive someone’s gender.<br>A transgender man probably was assigned female at birth and may have a vulva, uterus, cervix, ovaries, and breasts that must be examined, as for any cisgender female patient.' %}
+    {% include rationale.html content= 'Patients may have different terms for their genitalia - ask!<br><br>- Pronouns are important for charting and establishing patient trust.
+Pronouns reflect how we perceive someone’s gender.<br><br>- A transgender man probably was assigned female at birth and may have a vulva, uterus, cervix, ovaries, and breasts that must be examined, as for any cisgender female patient.' %}

 #### Expected Competencies
 {% include callout.html content= "- Communication skills<br>- Professionalism<br>- Collaboration (patient)<br>- Collaboration (interprofessional)" type="danger" %}